studiawan/imbalance-anomaly/README.md

    `cd imbalance-anomaly`

+3. In `setup.py` file, change `tensorflow-gpu` to `tensorflow` if you do not run on a GPU

-3. Install this package in the activated virtual environment
+4. Install this package in the activated virtual environment

    `pip install -e .`